-- connection point.
-Or use a $0-\Omega$ resistor to tie analog ground to power ground (thermal pad should tie to analog ground in this case).
-A star connection under the thermal pad is highly recommended. - 8.
-It is critical that the exposed thermal pad on the back side of the IC package be soldered to the PCB ground.
-Ensure that there are sufficient thermal vias directly under the IC, connecting to the ground plane on the other layers. - 9.
-Place decoupling capacitors next to the IC pins and make trace connection as short as possible. - 10.
-Size and number of all vias should be enough for a given current path.
+- 7. Route the analog ground separately from the power ground and use a single ground connection to tie the charger power ground to the charger analog ground.
+Just beneath the IC, use the copper pour for analog ground, but avoid the power pins to reduce inductive and capacitive noise coupling.
+Connect the analog ground to GND.
+Connect the analog ground and power ground together using the thermal pad as the single ground connection point.
+Alternatively, use a $0-\Omega$ resistor to tie the analog ground to power ground (the thermal pad should tie to analog ground in this case).
+A star-connection under the thermal pad is highly recommended. - It is critical that the exposed thermal pad on the back side of the IC package be soldered to the PCB ground.
+Ensure that there are sufficient thermal vias directly under the IC connecting to the ground plane on the other layers. - 9.
+Place decoupling capacitors next to the IC pins, and make the trace connection as short as possible. - 10.
+All via sizes and numbers should be adequate for a given current path.

-Figure 22.
-High-Frequency Current Path
+Figure 23.
+High Frequency Current Path